 The John Nicoletta Shrine (Aspen Mountain)

 John Nicoletta was a 27-year old Aspen based extreme skier who was killed at the Alyeska resort in Alaska on April 11, 2008, while competing in the U.S. World Freeskiing Championships.
 See this article from the Aspen Daily News: http://www.aspendailynews.com/section/home/122244.
-See the "R.I.P John Nicoletta" page on Facebook here: https://www.facebook.com/groups/10451514247/ See this Snowmass Sun newspaper article of March 7, 2012 by David Wood, "Three Aspen Mountain shrines dedicated to locals" which is set out in full below at the bottom of this page.
+At one time there was a "R.I.P John Nicoletta" page on Facebook here: https://www.facebook.com/groups/10451514247/ See this Snowmass Sun newspaper article of March 7, 2012 by David Wood, "Three Aspen Mountain shrines dedicated to locals" which is set out in full below at the bottom of this page.

 An article dated April 13, 2008 on WBZ News Radio 1030 Boston ("Extreme skier from Westford killed in Alaskan competition") stated the following: "Anchorage, AK (AP) -- An extreme skier, originally from Westford, falls to his death in Alaska.
 John Nicoletta, 27,was a graduate of Lawrence Academy in Groton, in Alaska for the Subaru Freeskiing World Championship.
 Witnesses say he cart-wheeled head over heels for hundreds of feet down a mountain-side on the first day of the competition.
 Police say Nicoletta was dead on-scene due to blunt trauma to the chest."
-See: http://www.wbz.com/pages/1993461.php?contentType=4&contentId=1876863
+At one time this link to the article worked: http://www.wbz.com/pages/1993461.php?contentType=4&contentId=1876863